MA/Postgraduate Diploma/Postgraduate Certificate

 - Art and Design

 - City Campus

-- MA 18 months full-time, 36 months part-time.
-Postgraduate diploma 12 months full-time, 24 months part-time
+- MA 18 months full-time.
+Postgraduate diploma 12 months full-time.

 - Programme leader:

 - The course attracts a broad range of students from the UK, Europe and beyond, and is an exciting mixing pot for creative ideas and collaborative experience.

 This creative and experimental MA in Graphic Arts brings together graphic designers, illustrators, and individuals from related industries to engage with communication design practice at a deeper level.
 You will research, investigate and debate the nature and dynamics of communication, and explore how they can produce meaningful outcomes using conventional and unconventional forms.

 You will develop your design process: from creative strategies for generating ideas; gathering and analysing information; producing text; to producing final outcomes to industry standards.
 Skills development is embedded throughout and a vital re-skilling stage, a series of technical workshops delivered by experienced technical staff, ensures you are up-to-date and industry-ready.